kaminaduck/hello-world/readme.txt

 Hello!

-This is CHallenge #3 in Git-it
+This is Challenge #3 in Git-it

+Added a new line